 If you’re pleased with how your business is progressing, think about growth opportunities.
 Here you can revisit your business plan to see what goals you set for yourself, as well as further opportunities you originally identified.

-You might need funding.
+You might need funding in order to grow your business.
 For expert tips, read our guides on:

 More small business guides and resources